slkeintzel/check_pwr_interaction/README.md

 - different sample sizes (for plotting power curve: 20:260)

 # Files
 `simulation.R`: main R Script with custom simulation and plots:
 `functions.R`: custom functions used
-`matrices.R`: Script defining different balancing matrices `tools.R`: results from tested tools `figures_for_poster.R`: code for figures on poster
+`matrices.R`: Script defining different balancing matrices
+`tools.R`: results from tested tools
+`figures_for_poster.R`: code for figures on poster
+`Cohens_f_sde.md`: Explanation of how Cohens f can be calculated from mean structure and residual standard deviation (and vice versa) for our simulation

 # Data
 `... power_Superpower... .Rdata`: Power curve results for Superpower (generated in tools.R)